 Slow Cooker Macaroni and Cheese

-This ranks up there with premium comfort food.
 A great side for a New Year’s Day meal.
-OK, I confess.
+Okay, I confess.
 We even have this easy recipe as the main course on busy weeknights or for Sunday dinner.
 It’s a dressier version of the boxed kind.
 Homemade macaroni and cheese for the seven of us.

 A highly requested family favorite!